 In addition, each widget in both builders plays a role in enhancing your site’s functionality.
-There are over 30-pages of widgets in the free version of Elementor and another 50 pro widgets you get with the paid version.
+There more than 40 basic widgets to choose from in the free version of Elementor and over 90 you get the paid version.

 Meanwhile, Beaver Builder Lite (the free version) only has basic modules such as image, video, HTML, audio, and text.
 For more advanced modules, you’ll have to purchase the premium version.